sano-jin/blog/about_author.md

 layout: page
 ---

-I am a student in Waseda University (Japan) majoring Computer Science especially design and implementation of programming languages.
+A software developer interested in design and implementation of programming languages, living in Tokyo, Japan.
+All posts are my own and should never be taken seriously.

-- Feel free to contact me at [twitter@sano65747676](https://twitter.com/sano65747676).
+- Feel free to contact me at [twitter@sano_jn](https://twitter.com/sano_jn).

 # Education

+April 2023 -- current: An software developer in Tokyo, Japan.

-April 2021 -- current: Master’s program
+April 2021 -- March 2023: Master’s program

 - Department of Computer Science and Communications Engineering, Graduate School of Fundamental Science and Engineering,